24 Types of Paint & Finishes Perfect for Your Project

 Although there are a wide variety of paints available in the current market, here is a list of some of the most common and popular ones as well as their specialties.
 Also take a look at the paint alternatives afterwards if you want some more ideas.

 Anyone who knows anything about painting is undoubtedly familiar with oil paint.
 It is one of the most popular types out there.
+There's always a question of oil-based paint vs. water-based paint when it comes to painting interior walls these days (opt for latex, which is water-based).

 Some of the most famous paintings are made with it.
 Its base material is lead and requires application in 3 stages.
 It's also still one of the most popular paint types for walls.